zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/querysingle.md

 ## Example - QuerySingle Anonymous

-The raw SQL query can be executed using the `QuerySingle` method which maps the first result to a dynamic list and throws an exception if there is not exactly one element in the sequence.
+The raw SQL query can be executed using the `QuerySingle` method, which maps the first result to a dynamic list and throws an exception if there is not exactly one element in the sequence.

 You could store the results of this query in a [Dapper anonymous result type](/result-anonymous) as follows: